FrankN88/FrankN88-first_milestone_new/README.md

 #### Skeleton
 Wireframe mockups were created in a [Figma Workspace](https://www.figma.com/file/N6vxVhX02vOxUAnFLUACMH/First-framework?node-id=0%3A1).
 Several style changes were made in the final project compared to the inital wireframe on Figma.
-Those changes were mainly related to the choice of different pictures to better suit the new layout and Bootstrap features (e.g. Carouusel,cards etc), colours, font size, positioning in the page; all aimed to provide the best user experience and responsiveness.
+Those changes were mainly related to the choice of different pictures to better suit the new layout and Bootstrap features (e.g. Carousel,cards etc), colours, font size, positioning in the page; all aimed to provide the best user experience and responsiveness.

 **Pages:**
  1. Home
  2. Menu
  3. Gallery